singularityhub/sregistry/docs/_docs/install/settings.md

 ENABLE_GOOGLE_AUTH=False
 ENABLE_TWITTER_AUTH=False
 ENABLE_GITHUB_AUTH=True
-ENABLE_GITHUB_AUTH=False
 ENABLE_GITLAB_AUTH=False
 ENABLE_BITBUCKET_AUTH=False
+ENABLE_GITHUB_ENTERPRISE_AUTH=False
 ```

 and you will need at least one to log in.
-I've found that Github works the fastest and easiest, and then Google.
+I've found that GitHub works the fastest and easiest, and then Google.
-Twitter now requires an actual server name and won't work with localost, but if you are deploying on a server with a proper domain go ahead and use it.
+Twitter now requires an actual server name and won't work with localhost, but if you are deploying on a server with a proper domain go ahead and use it.
 All avenues are extremely specific with regard to callback urls, so you should be very careful in setting them up.
 If you want automated builds from a repository
 integration with Google Cloud Build, then you must use GitHub.

 ## Plugins